An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - Identity and uniqueness

-Quiet Luxury: The modern elite is turning away from conspicuous consumption and instead seeking the discrepancy of discretion – quiet luxury.
-The contemporary ultra-high-net-worth individual gives:
+Quiet Luxury: The modern elite is moving away from conspicuous consumption and instead seeking the discrepancy of the discretionary – quiet luxury.
+The contemporary UHNWI gives:

 - Handcrafted rarities without obvious logos

-- Experiences that money can't buy (private concerts, access to closed events)
+- Experiences that cannot be bought (private concerts, access to closed events)

-- Philanthropic gifts (donations made in the recipient's name)
+- Philanthropic gifts (donations in the recipient's name)

-The most expensive gift: For ultra-high-net-worth individuals (UHNWIs), the most valuable gift is often intangible : the protection of their privacy and digital security.
-Due to their luxurious lifestyles (real estate, private jets) and professional positions, they are extremely exposed.
-A "Concierge Digital Security Protection" service – tailored threat intelligence – is often more valuable than any material gift.
+The Most Expensive Gift: For UHNWIs, the most valuable gift is often intangible: the protection of their privacy and digital security.
+Due to their luxurious lifestyle (real estate, jets) and professional positions, they are extremely exposed.
+A "Concierge Digital Security Protection" – tailored threat intelligence – is often more valuable than any material gift.

 <a name="preis-wert"></a>